VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 ## When I send clock to [Module Name] it doesn't work right!

 Different modules have different clocking standards.
 [Topograph](https://library.vcvrack.com/Valley/Topograph), for example, needs an input clock that's multiplied by 24 by default.
 You might see this written as 24ppqn which is **p**eaks **p**er **q**uarter **n**ote.
 Strangely, [μGraph](https://library.vcvrack.com/Valley/uGraph), the smaller version of Topograph, defaults to only 4ppqn.
-The advantage to the higher clock multiplier is if you change your tempo these modules can adapt to the new tempo more quickly, as they need to 'hear' at least two clicks before they can lock on.
+The advantage to the higher clock multiplier is if you change your tempo, these modules can adapt to the new tempo more quickly, as they need to 'hear' at least two clicks before they can lock on.

 If you're trying to send clock to external gear via CV-MIDI, you'll probably need to give it 24ppqn too.
 Also, racks MIDI clock out is... not great.
 It's pretty unstable and can make some gear unhappy.